 We make it a priority to share the latest ALS research advances with the ALS community.
 Read more about ALS research here.

-Locally, the ALS Association of Texas urges people diagnosed with ALS to sign up for the National ALS Registry, which documents information about ALS to help researchers find patterns in the disease, and connects patients to clinical trials.
+We highly encourage Texans diagnosed with ALS to sign up for the National ALS Registry, which documents information about ALS to help researchers find patterns in the disease, and connects patients to clinical trials.

 Advocacy